 Most of us purposely try to rid negativity and toxic people from our lives.
-We go out of our way to avoid those tell-tale signs of a bad influence and try to surround ourselves with people who uplift us and make us feel good about ourselves.
-Sometimes, now and then, we let someone through the cracks that isn’t the most worthy and upon finding out the truth do our best to let them go and cut off contact.
-But what do you do if it’s people in your family.
-You want to give them a chance because let’s face it, we’ve been told our whole lives that family is the most important but what if the people in your family no longer support and uplift but rather hurt you and let you down.
+We go out of our way to avoid those tell-tale signs of a bad influence.
+We try to surround ourselves with people who uplift us and make us feel good about ourselves.
+Sometimes we let someone through the cracks that isn’t the most worthy.

 I’ve had a tumultuous relationship with my own mother at best.
-She was born in an environment where she was abused and hurt and as a result she never really learned how to love and let herself be loved.
+She was born in an environment where she was abused.
+As a result, she never really learned how to love and let herself be loved.
 I would make excuse after excuse for her bad behavior with friends’ parents and even excuses for the abuse I suffered as a child.
 As an adult my relationship with her has been off again on again.
-I sometimes let my guard down and want to believe that this woman, who I love, loves me and has good intentions but time and time again, I found out that she has been talking badly about me to relatives and mutual friends and everytime my heart ends up broken.
+I sometimes let my guard down and want to believe that my Mom, who I love, loves me and has good intentions.
+Then I find out, for example, that she had been talking badly about me and every time my heart ended up broken.

 My mom fit 5 out of the 6 to a T.

 - Thinks you’re responsible for her happiness (CHECK)

 - Can’t deal with not being in the spotlight (CHECK)

 - Cruel.
 (CHECK)

 - Scared to stick up for yourself (Hell NO)